-Executive Non-Executive Independent Director Role Govern and manage the business of the Corporation.
-Accountabilities Conduct fair business transactions with the Corporation and ensure that personal interest does not Deliverables bias Board decisions.
+Executive Non-Executive Independent Director Role Govern and man Govern and manage the business of the Corporation.
+Accountabilities • Conduct fair busi Conduct fair business transactions with the Corporation and ensure that personal interest Deliverables does not bias Boa benefit advantag does not bias Board decisions.
 A director shall not use his position to make profit or to acquire benefit advantage for himself or his related interests.
-He should avoid situations that may compromise his impartiality and observe the conflict of interest policy of the Company. • Devote time and attention necessary to properly discharge his duties and responsibilities A director should attend and actively participate in Board meetings. • Act judiciously .
+He should avoid situations that may compromise his impartiality and observe the conflict of interest policy of the Company.
+Devote time and attention necessary to properly discharge his duties and responsibilities A director should attend and actively participate in Board meetings. • Act judiciously.
+B Act judiciously .
 Before deciding on any matter brought before the Board of Directors, every director should evaluate the issues, ask questions and seek clarifications as appropriate.
 Exercise independent judgment.
-A director should view each problem/situation objectively and support plans and ideas which he believes are beneficial to the Company. • Have a working knowledge of the statutory and regulatory requirements affecting the Corporation.
-This would include a firm knowledge of the contents of the Articles of Incorporation and By-laws of the Corporation and the amendments thereof, the requirements of the PSE and SEC for the conduct of the Corporation's business, and where applicable, the requirements of other regulatory agencies. • Observe confidentiality.
+A director should view each problem/situation objectively and support plans and ideas which he believes are beneficial to the Company.
+Corporation.
+Thi Incorporation and of the PSE and SE Have a working knowledge of the statutory and regulatory requirements affecting the Corporation .
+This would include a firm knowledge of the contents of the Articles of Incorporation and By-laws of the Corporation and the amendments thereof, the requirements of the PSE and SEC for the conduct of the Corporation's business, and where applicable, the requirements of other regulatory agencies. acquired by reaso Observe confidentiality.
 A director shall observe the confidentiality of non-public information acquired by reason of his position as director.
-He should not disclose any information to any other person without the authority of the Board. • Ensure the continuing soundness, effectiveness and adequacy of the Corporation environment.
-Each director is responsible for assuring that actions taken by the Board adequacy of the control environment within the Corporation. • Exercise of degree of skill, diligence and care that a reasonably prudent person would exercise in similar circumstances.
-It shall be sufficient for a director to act on an informed basis in good faith and in an honest belief that the action was taken in the best interest of the Corporation. • Prior to assuming office, attend a seminar on corporate governance which shall be conducted by a duly recognized private or government institution.
+He should not disclose any information to any other person without the authority of the Board. environment.
+Ea Ensure the continuing soundness, effectiveness and adequacy of the Corporation's control environment.
+Each director is responsible for assuring that actions taken by the Board maintain the adequacy of the control environment within the Corporation. exercise in simila Exercise of degree of skill, diligence and care that a reasonably prudent person would exercise in similar circumstances.
+It shall be sufficient for a director to act on an informed basis in good faith and in an honest belief that the action was taken in the best interest of the Corporation. • Prior to assuming • Prior to assuming office, attend a seminar on corporate governance which shall be conducted by a duly recognized private or government institution.